Asahiflex: History

 Asahi Optical introduced its first 35 mm camera in 1952.
-Unlike the majority of Japanese camera manufacturers of the time, Asahi made a conscious decision not to produce a mere German rangefinder copy, a relatively simple task.
+Unlike the majority of Japanese camera manufacturers of the time, Asahi made a conscious decision not to produce a copy of a German rangefinder camera.
 Instead, Asahi decided to copy the Praktiflex, a 1939 design, made in the German Democratic Republic.
 Asahi's designers (Nobuyuki Yoshida and Ryohei Suzuki) were convinced of the inherent superiority of the SLR and so proceeded along these lines.
 This effort resulted in the Asahiflex I, which was also the first Japanese 35 mm SLR.